-It will come as no surprise to learn that a staggering number of projects fail as a result of communication breakdowns.
-In fact, a significant number of project managers do not have confidence in project success as a result in part of stakeholders who are out of sync.
+It will come as no surprise to learn that a staggering number of projects fail as a result of ineffective project communication.
+Consistent and accurate project reporting is a way to ensure that your project does not become one of this number.
+With a significant number of project managers not confident of project success because of stakeholders who are not fully committed, good project reporting is essential.

 Project reporting challenges